 Can you think of any athletes who have immature personality?
 I know I can.
 Good news is most pro athletes do lead with a good example.

 Body language and facial expressions matter.
-Watch players like Messi, who after the game will shake the opponents hands with a respectful attitude.
+Therefore, watch players like Messi, who after the game will shake the opponents hands with a respectful attitude.

 You should want your personal brand to be remembered.
 A person who shows respect for self and others.